 “In dark evenings when they are upon the fishing grounds,” 17th century English explorer John Josselyn (1638 – 1675) had written after visiting New England, “the Indian lights a piece of dry Birch Bark… and holds it over the side of his Canow…Sturgeon mounts… where he is slain and taken with a fish gig.”

-“The annual springtime bloom of phytoplankton turned coastal waters murky brown,” and attracted fish, according to Jeffrey Bolster in The Mortal Sea.
+“The annual springtime bloom of phytoplankton turned coastal waters murky brown,” and attracted fish, according to Jeffrey Bolster in The Mortal Sea, 2012.
 The Piscataqua and Salmon Falls River estuary system was plentiful in anadromous fish such as shad, alewives, smelt, salmon, sturgeon and bass, that made spawning runs.
 For generations Native Americans had netted fish in great numbers after the ice broke each spring.

 But the timber industry damaged the ecology of the river and the brook.
 Sawmills ranged along the river at Quamphegan, Great Works, and elsewhere.
 Details about the early harnessing of the Thompson's Brook for sawmilling and grain grinding are not known, but the practice seems likely, as water power was used in streams of all sizes, at least at times of the year when plenty of current moved.
-Sturgeon Creek, for example, had mills since 1654, perhaps built by carpenters like Thompson.
+Sturgeon Creek in Eliot, for example, had mills since 1654, perhaps built by carpenters like Thompson.

 Two young neighbor couples settling down